Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Unwashed vegetables and milk may also contain pesticides (polyvinyl compounds) which are not at all good for the health of autistic children.

-Sugar and artificial sweeteners can be hazardous for an autistic child.
-They can worsen the hyperactivity behavior in children by stimulating the pathways in the brain that cause hyperstimulation.
+Sugars and artificial sweeteners can trigger hyperactivity in autistic children.
+They can even worsen the hyperactivity behavior in children by stimulating the pathways in the brain that cause hyperstimulation.

 Monosodium glutamate present in Chinese food can also cause intense hyperactivity in autistic children.